 United Kingdom (UK)

-You can take your knitting needles in your hand luggage on flights within the UK and in your hold luggage.
+Allowed in carry-on.
+Take needles in hand luggage on flights within the UK and in hold luggage.

 European Union (EU)